 - Control of community assets – including right to Buy and Build,

 - Provision of services previously reserved for CBC or ECC.

 The Parish Council adopted a Parish Plan in 2008 by a Parish Plan Committee formed from members of the village community.
 The Council uses the Parish Plan to inform and guide its work in the future; it also gives residents a broader idea of how the village might develop.
-You can review a copy of the Parish Plan which has been adopted.
+You can view a copy of the Parish Plan, as adopted, online.
 The Parish Plan helps develop the strategy of the village and many items identified through the plan have been implemented since its production.